Star Trek: The Motion Picture

 Revealing mistake: The shot of the Enterprise finally clearing free of the dry-dock shows a supporting pylon protruding from the starboard side of the engineering section of the starship miniature.
 (Corrected in the Director's Edition).

 Continuity mistake: (ABC Television version only) When Kirk leaves the Enterprise, you can see the set behind him.
-Kirk's suit also changes from the time that he is seen leaving the ship to the time that Spock is sent back unconscious.
-Unfinished scenes were added before being aired on television.
+Kirk's suit also changes from the time that he is leaving the ship to the time that Spock is sent back unconscious.
+Unfinished scenes were added before being aired on television (corrected in the 2022 Blu-ray release of the ABC television version).

 Revealing mistake: As the pod carrying Kirk and Scotty aligns itself to dock with the Enterprise, a ghost-image of the support stand for the miniature can be seen following the model beneath it.